ElementsProject/lightning/doc/INSTALL.md

 You will also need a version of bitcoind with segregated witness and estimatesmartfee economical node, such as the 0.15 or above.

-To Build on Ubuntu 15.10 or above
+To Build on Ubuntu
 ---------------------

+OS version: Ubuntu 15.10 or above

 Get dependencies: